what weed is it? putting names to pesky plants

-Steve Brill, the so-called “Wildman” forager who teaches in Central Park in New York City and elsewhere, has a chart and plant profiles of edible weeds on his website, if you’re hungry, though you’ll have to scroll a third of the way down the homepage and click on “wild plants” (fourth blue box from the top) to get there.
-Once you do, you can serve up Japanese knotweed, dandelion greens and even plantain (though the latter’s not so tasty, below; Plantago major is better used on mosquito bites than on a dinner plate).
+Steve Brill, the so-called “Wildman” forager who teaches in Central Park in New York City and elsewhere, has plant profiles of edible weeds on his website, if you’re hungry, with Brill’s advice you can serve up Japanese knotweed, dandelion greens and even plantain (though the latter’s not so tasty, below; Plantago major is better used on mosquito bites than on a dinner plate).

 The University of California-Davis weed ID site is encyclopedic, and though I wish I could sort by images, once I get to them (on the plant profile pages) the information is some of the most detailed anywhere.
 They even show the weed in its seedling stage so you can eradicate it then without wondering if it’s your beloved self-sown something-or-other.
 See what I mean on a sample page (this one is bedstraw, Galium aparine, a common weed here as well).

 With 172 species included, the University of Illinois has built an extensive weed database that’s browsable by common or Latin names, but with the added feature of filters (you can sort the list down to a certain flower color, for instance, or one of a series of very specific taxonomic keys, like leaf size, width, or the arrangement of the leaves.
 This one will get you sharpening your powers of observation.